 - Preparing for job interviews

-So a trade school is often a terrific option for working adults, people with family commitments, or anyone who needs greater flexibility and convenience in their education.
-It's an option that provides the chance to learn in-demand skills for a specific career and enter (or re-enter) the workforce more quickly than would otherwise be possible.
-Some trade schools even offer online programs so that students can learn at the places and times that best accommodate their lifestyles.
+Trade school is a terrific option for working adults, people with family commitments, or anyone who needs greater flexibility and convenience in their education.
+Trade schools provide the chance to learn in-demand practical skills for a specific career and to enter the workforce more quickly than would be possible without the practical, hands-on experience you get with specialized training focused on a single career path.

 In most cases, it takes just two years or less to go to a trade school and graduate with a marketable credential.
 However, many trade schools offer the chance to earn more advanced credentials that take a little longer to obtain.
-But even then, the programs are often more streamlined than what you'll find at traditional colleges and universities.
+But even then, the programs are often more streamlined than what you'll find at traditional four-year colleges and universities.
 In fact, for the same types of programs, some trade schools make it possible to graduate sooner than you would be able to at traditional schools.
-Plus, unlike community colleges, private trade schools rarely have wait lists.
+Plus, unlike community colleges, private trade schools rarely have waitlists.

 Here's how long it typically takes to earn various types of credentials at a trade school:

-- Continuing education certificate—As little as 2 weeks to 12 months
+- Continuing education certificate: As little as 2 weeks to 12 months

-- Pre-apprenticeship certificate—From about 3 months to slightly over a year
+- Pre-apprenticeship certificate: From about 3 months to slightly over a year

-- Career diploma or certificate—As little as 3 to 15 months
+- Career diploma or certificate: As little as 3 to 15 months

-- Associate degree—18 months to 2 years
+- Associate degree: 18 months to 2 years

-- Bachelor's degree—About 3 to 4 years
+- Bachelor's degree: About 3 to 4 years

-On average, it costs between $3,468 and $14,517 per year to go to a trade school for a two-year program.1 The cost varies depending on whether you attend a public school, private nonprofit school, or private for-profit school.
+According to 2020-2021 figures from the Department of Education's College Affordability and Transparency Center, it costs between $3,863 and $15,549 per year, on average, to go to a trade school for a two-year program.
+The cost varies depending on whether you attend a public school, private non-profit school, or private for-profit school.
 Also, those numbers only represent tuition and fees.
-Depending on your program, you may have additional costs for books and supplies (though some trade schools include everything as part of the tuition).
+Depending on your program, you may have additional costs for books and supplies (though some schools include everything as part of the tuition).

-- Less-than-2-year schools—$13,145 (for-profit) or $13,470 (nonprofit)
+- Less-than-2-year schools: $15,636 (for-profit) or $13,127 (non-profit)

-- 2-year schools—$14,517 (for-profit) or $13,903 (nonprofit)
+- 2-year schools: $15,033 (for-profit) or $15,549 (non-profit)

-- 4-year schools—$15,696 (for-profit) or $26,608 (nonprofit)
+- 4-year schools: $17,045 (for-profit) or $29,263 (non-profit)